 - Now cut your chicken on the platter.
 Don’t carve it, use scissors to cut the legs and wings off, then cut the two breasts off, then halve those with the scissors and pile on to your serving platter.

 - Scatter the olives over the carved chicken, then your freshly plucked oregano.
+Add the grated zest of the lemon if you want to.

 - At this point pour the gravy over the chicken and squeeze the lemon over the top